cdktf/cdktf-provider-upcloud/docs/serverGroup.csharp.md

 Defines if a server group is an anti-affinity group.

-Setting this to "strict" or yes" will result in all servers in the group being placed on separate compute hosts.
-The value can be "strict", "yes" or "no".
+Setting this to `strict` or `yes` will result in all servers in the group being placed on separate compute hosts.
+The value can be `strict`, `yes`, or `no`.

 ```
-			* "strict" refers to strict policy doesn't allow servers in the same server group to be on the same host
+* `strict` policy doesn't allow servers in the same server group to be on the same host
-			* "yes" refers to best-effort policy and tries to put servers on different hosts, but this is not guaranteed
+* `yes` refers to best-effort policy and tries to put servers on different hosts, but this is not guaranteed
-			* "no" refers to having no policy and thus no affect server host affinity
+* `no` refers to having no policy and thus no effect on server host affinity

 To verify if the anti-affinity policies are met by requesting a server group details from API.
 For more information
 please see UpCloud API documentation on server groups.

 Plese also note that anti-affinity policies are only applied on server start.
 This means that if anti-affinity
 policies in server group are not met, you need to manually restart the servers in said group,
 for example via API, UpCloud Control Panel or upctl (UpCloud CLI)
 ```

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.12.0/docs/resources/server_group#anti_affinity_policy ServerGroup#anti_affinity_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/3.0.3/docs/resources/server_group#anti_affinity_policy ServerGroup#anti_affinity_policy}

 ---